tobwilk/dotfiles/cheatsheet.md

         - :Diary                Go to diary index page

     - Misc
-        - gqG                   At the start of the file, word wrap
+        - gqG                   move to top of file (gg), then word wrap

 # tmux